ParadiseAigo/Tekken-7-Player-Displayer/README.md

 # Tekken-7-Player-Displayer
-> See your opponents name before accepting the match and more...
+> See your opponent's name before accepting the match and more...

-Displays your opponents name, their location, the character they last used against you and a comment that you can write about them.
+Displays your opponent's name, their location, the character they last used against you and a comment that you can write about them.

 ![](https://github.com/ParadiseAigo/Tekken-7-Player-Displayer/blob/csharp-version/readme-images/7git.png)